jimazeyu/cv_learning_notes/general_pointcloud/result_of_pointnet++/result_of_pointnet++.md

 # result of pointnet & pointnet++

-This document contains the execution results for pointnet++ & pointnet, with code from [https://github.com/yanx27/Pointnet_Pointnet2_pytorch](https://github.com/yanx27/Pointnet_Pointnet2_pytorch).
-Based on this code, options to start from a checkpoint and to generate accuracy variation curves during the training process have been added.
-Test runs for classification (ModelNet10/40), Part Segmentation (ShapeNet), and Semantic Segmentation (S3DIS) have been conducted to obtain accuracy and accuracy variation curves.
-For the training and testing of classification, ‘classification.ipynb’ was created and executed.

 # Classification

 The classification algorithm can use either ModelNet10 or ModelNet40.
 It allows the choice of whether to use the normal features of points (—use_normals) and the sampling method, such as uniform sampling (—use_uniform_sample).
 I have chosen several options for training.